 Conclusion and next steps

-Through the categorization of these existing standards into key areas, we have highlighted their critical role in fostering trust, accountability, and integrity in the digital ecosystem.
+Through the categorization of these existing standards and specifications into key areas, we have highlighted their critical role in fostering trust, accountability, and integrity in the digital ecosystem.

 The findings underscore the importance of continued collaboration among Standard Development Organizations (SDOs), industry stakeholders, and researchers to address existing gaps and emerging challenges.